TravisWheelerLab/soda/examples/README.md

 ## Usage
 To run these examples, you'll want to have NPM installed.
-Once you've done that, rom the root of the example directory, install the dependencies with:
+Once you've done that, from the root of the example directory, install the dependencies with:

     make setup